run2bizdocs/documentation/en-us/docs/4biz-helium/processes/tickets/use/capture-ticket.md

 | **Send email**       | Select which types and email the user will receive;                                                                                                        |

-## Add Comments / See History

-The user can write a comment and perform the following actions

 ### Capturing the Incident or Service Request

 To become responsible for the Incident or Service Request, you can find in the top menu bar the option "Assign ticket" to become responsible for it.